Seven Days in May: Plot

-In the 1970s, the Cold War remained a major security and political problem.
-The weak and unpopular U.S. President Jordan Lyman recently signs a nuclear disarmament treaty with the Soviet Union, and the subsequent ratification by the U.S. Senate has produced a wave of dissatisfaction, especially among Lyman's political opposition and the military, who believe that the Russians cannot be trusted.
-His popularity has reached an all-time low of 29%, there is rioting about the treaty right outside the White House and he is warned of a dangerous cardiac condition by the presidential physician, which he blithely disregards, too busy and beleaguered to take a prescribed two-week vacation.
+The film opens on Monday, May 12.
+During the Cold War, the unpopular U.S. President Jordan Lyman has signed a nuclear disarmament treaty with the Soviet Union which has produced a wave of dissatisfaction, especially among Lyman's political opposition and the military, who believe the Russians cannot be trusted.
+His popularity reaches an all-time low of 29%, and pickets and rioting about the treaty occur right outside the White House.
+The presidential physician warns him of a dangerous cardiac condition which he blithely disregards, too busy to take a prescribed two-week vacation.

-United States Marine Corps colonel "Jiggs" Casey is the director of the Joint Chiefs of Staff.
-He serves its chairman, four-star United States Air Force general James Mattoon Scott, a former air ace who earned six Purple Hearts, two Distinguished Service Crosses and the Medal of Honor.
+United States Marine Corps Colonel Martin "Jiggs" Casey is the Director of the Joint Chiefs of Staff.
+He serves its chairman, four-star United States Air Force general James Mattoon Scott, a highly decorated commander and air ace.

 Casey stumbles upon evidence that Scott is leading the Joint Chiefs to stage a coup d'etat to remove Lyman in seven days.
-Under the plan, disguised as a training exercise, a secret army unit known as ECOMCON, training at a secret Texas base, will take control of the country's telephone, radio and television networks while the president, participating in a staged "alert," is seized.
-Scott, who is busy advancing his charismatic public persona through nationally televised anti-treaty rallies, is planned to head a military junta.
+Under the plan, disguised as a training exercise, a secret army unit known as ECOMCON, training at a secret Texas base, will take control of the country's telephone, radio, and television networks while the president, participating in a staged "alert," is seized.
+Scott, who is busy advancing his charismatic public persona through nationally televised anti-treaty rallies, plans to head a military junta.
 Although personally opposed to Lyman's policies, Casey is appalled by the plot and alerts Lyman.